 Odanadi’s method is carefully tailored according to each individual’s needs and can entail a wide range of activities, from psychological counseling to art therapy, drama, karate to yoga and acupuncture.
 Research shows that almost a quarter of trafficking victims are re-trafficked, which is why it is so important for residents to be well prepared for life outside the walls of Odanadi.
 Odanadi’s aim is to reunite trafficking victims with their families and to give them the necessary tools to face mainstream society as strong, confident, empowered individuals.

-To find out here how the money raised from Yoga Stops Traffick will be spent visit odanadi.org
+To find out here how the funds raised from Yoga Stops Traffick will help visit odanadi.org